Mister Rogers Had a Simple Set of Rules for Talking to Children

 As Arthur Greenwald, a former producer of the show, put it to me, “There were no accidents on Mister Rogers’ Neighborhood.”
 He took great pains not to mislead or confuse children, and his team of writers joked that his on-air manner of speaking amounted to a distinct language they called “Freddish.”

 Rogers was extraordinarily good at imagining where children’s minds might go.
-For instance, in a scene in which he had an eye doctor using an ophthalmoscope to peer into his eyes, he made a point of having the doctor clarify that he wasn’t able to see Rogers’s thoughts.
-Rogers also wrote a song called “You Can Never Go Down the Drain” because he knew that drains were something that, to kids, seemed to exist solely to suck things down.
+For instance, in a scene in which an eye doctor uses an ophthalmoscope to peer into his eyes, he made a point of having the doctor clarify that he wasn’t able to see Rogers’s thoughts.
+Rogers also wrote a song called “You Can Never Go Down the Drain,” because he knew that drains were something that, to kids, seemed to exist solely to suck things down.

 Per the pamphlet, there were nine steps for translating into Freddish:

 - “State the idea you wish to express as clearly as possible, and in terms preschoolers can understand.”
 Example: It is dangerous to play in the street.

 - “Rephrase in a positive manner,” as in It is good to play where it is safe.